mmcaulif/Cardio/README.md

 * Make repo a package (just a setup file for now)
     * need to debug and make cleaner, go through documentation

-* Parallel gatherer

-* Move agent stubs outside of src
+* Move agent stubs outside of src and using package instead of src